Antony-jeban/html-css-course/MyLog.md

         b) Done with carousel now moving on to tables
         c) Building tables is done already then i have to move on to pagination component
         d) Done with the pagination part of the implementation
+        e) Done with the hero page - 97 videos completed till now